jv-ransika/story_engine/README.md

 #### 1. **Agents** (`agents/`)

-**StartAgent** (`start_agent.py`)
+**Start Agent** (`start_agent.py`) - Story Initialization
-- Initializes the story world with user-provided context
+- Initializes the story world with user-provided narrative context
-- Generates initial characters with goals, personality traits, strengths, and weaknesses
+- Generates initial character profiles with goals, personality traits, strengths, and weaknesses
-- Creates entities relevant to the story
+- Creates story-relevant entities and objects
-- Defines the starting scene and main narrative goal
+- Defines the starting scene description and main narrative goal
-- Output: `startAgentState` containing characters, entities, scene description, and main goal
+- Output: Characters, entities, opening scene, and main objective ready for episodic simulation

-**EnvAgent** (`agents/env_agent.py`)
-- Orchestrates the episodic simulation workflow
+**Environment Agent Workflow** (`agents/env_agent.py`) - Multi-Agent Orchestration A sophisticated LangGraph state-graph containing 5 specialized agent nodes that work in coordinated cycles:

+1. **Scene Creator Agent**
+   - Dynamically generates new scenes based on narrative progress, character availability, and entities
-- Manages scene generation and progression
+   - Considers previous scenes and story trajectory
+   - Determines which characters will participate in the upcoming scene
+   - Output: Scene description with character assignments

+2. **Moment Runner Agent**
+   - Orchestrates individual character interactions within each scene
-- Sequences character interactions within moments
+   - Sequences character turns and dialogue moments
+   - Invokes Character Agents for each participating character
+   - Collects and aggregates character responses (dialogue, actions, memory updates)
+   - Output: Completed moment with all character interactions recorded

+3. **Scene Validator Agent**
+   - Evaluates whether the current scene has achieved its narrative purpose
+   - Determines if scene objectives are met or if more moments are needed
+   - Decides scene completion status
+   - Conditional logic: If scene incomplete → loops back to Moment Runner; if complete → proceeds to Goal Validator
+   - Output: `is_scene_complete` flag

+4. **Goal Validator Agent**
-- Tracks narrative progress toward the main goal
+   - Assesses progress toward the main story objective
-- Handles state transitions between scenes and moments
+   - Evaluates if the central narrative goal has been achieved
+   - If goal not achieved → triggers Scene Creator for the next scene
+   - If goal achieved → ends the narrative workflow
-- State: `EnvAgentState` with characters, scenes, current moment, and goal achievement status
+   - Tracks goal achievement status across episodes

-**CharacterAgent** (`agents/character_agent.py`)
+   - Output: `is_main_goal_achieved` flag

+5. **Character Agents** (`agents/character_agent.py`) - Per-Character Autonomous Behavior
-- Handles individual character behavior within a scene
+   - Invoked by Moment Runner for each character participating in a moment
-- Generates character dialogue and actions via LLM
+   - Generate character-specific dialogue and actions based on:
+     - Character personality traits, strengths, and weaknesses
-- Manages short-term and long-term memory updates
+     - Current short-term and long-term goals
+     - Memory of past events (115-250 memory units per character)
+     - Scene context and other characters present
+   - Maintain independent memory systems:
+     - Short-term memory: Recent events (dynamically sized based on memory_factor)
+     - Long-term memory: Important events and learnings
-- Determines which characters listen to each interaction
+   - Determine which other characters listen to each interaction
-- Updates character goals based on story events
+   - Update personal goals based on scene developments
-- State: `CharacterAgentState` with scene, character, and memory updates
+   - Output: Dialogue, action, memory updates, and listener assignments

 #### 2. **Data Models** (`pydantic_bp/core.py`)